-While growing up in the small city of Liège (Belgium), she took dancing classes for over a decade, trained in improvisation, and performed in various plays throughout the years, coached by professional comedians.
+While growing up in the small city of Liège (Belgium), she took dancing classes for over a decade, trained in improvisation, and performed in various plays throughout the years.
 She also played some violin, sang, painted on silk and wrote poetry.

 Two months after graduating from high school, she took a leap of faith and made her way to New York City to pursue her dreams.

 She first studied Meisner at The Acting Studio under James Price, then completed a "One Year Acting for Film Conservatory" program at The New York Film Academy, and finally graduated with a "Two Year Acting Conservatory" diploma from The Lee Strasberg Theatre & Film Institute.

 Mathilde portrayed the pivotal character of Amity in both seasons of the J.J.
-Abrams & Stephen King series Castle Rock, now available on multiple streaming platforms across the globe, such as Hulu, Apple Tv, and Amazon Prime.
+Abrams & Stephen King series Castle Rock, now available on multiple streaming platforms such as Hulu, Apple Tv, and Amazon Prime.

-She’s been called "absolutely hypnotic" by John Saavedra of Den of Geek!, "magnetic" by Cheryl Eddy of Io9, and "fearless" by Darek Thomas of Monday Morning Critic Podcast, just to name a few.
+She’s been called "absolutely hypnotic" by John Saavedra of Den of Geek!, "magnetic" by Cheryl Eddy of Io9, and "fearless" by Darek Thomas of Monday Morning Critic Podcast.